ConceptaNjolima/MyTNTResources/Curriculum maintenance/Updated_Template.md

 ## Time required and pace

-Total time: 2 hours
+Total time: x hours

-* 45 minutes - pre-session: background learning, research, and investigations
+* x minutes - pre-session: background learning, research, and investigations, what NTs so prior to the session
+* x minutes - session detatils, consider these options:
+  * session setup: what's required prep for the instructor
-* 10 minutes - engage: opening activity
+  * engage: opening activity
-* 10 minutes - explain: recap learning
+  * explain: recap learning
-* 30 minutes - explore: specific activity
+  * explore: specific activity
-* 10 minutes - elaborate: review trouble spots
+  * elaborate: review trouble spots
-* 15 minutes - evaluate: specific activity to demonstrate understanding
+  * evaluate: specific activity to demonstrate understanding
+* x minutes - post-session: what to continue working on, how it ties into the next sessions or projects

 ## Pre-session

 [Pre-virtual session material for NTs to review]

+## Session details

+[Discussion and topics to revisit together]

-## Session set up
+### Session set up

 [Resources for instructors to get set up on lesson]

-## Lesson details
+## Post-session

-[Instruction]
+[Next for NTs, what to continue working on, what to follow up with coaches on]

 ## Stretch